felipesecchi/Apigee-Simple-Gitlab_CI-Pipeline/README.md

 ## Goal

-Reference implementation for a CI/CD pipeline for Apigee using [CI/CD with GitLab](https://docs.gitlab.com/ee/ci/introduction/) and the [Apigee Deploy Maven Plugin](https://github.com/apigee/apigee-deploy-maven-plugin).
+Simple implementation for a CI/CD pipeline for Apigee using GitHub repository, [CI/CD with GitLab](https://docs.gitlab.com/ee/ci/introduction/) and the [Apigee Deploy Maven Plugin](https://github.com/apigee/apigee-deploy-maven-plugin).

+**This is not an official Google product.**<BR>This implementation is not an official Google product, nor is it part of an official Google product.
+Support is available on a best-effort basis via GitHub.

+***

 The CICD pipeline includes: